Question: "Why is God going to give us a white stone with a new name (Revelation 2:17)?"

 • Another widely held explanation suggests that the white stone may be a translucent precious stone such as a diamond.
 The word translated “white” in Revelation 2:17 is leukos and can also mean “brilliant, bright.”
 This interpretation holds that on the stone is written the name of Christ, not the name of the believer.
 Revelation mentions that the name of Christ is written on the foreheads of the saints (Revelation 3:12; Revelation 14:1, and Revelation 14:20).

-The best meaning of the white stone probably has to do with the ancient Roman custom of awarding white stones to the victors of athletic games.
+The best theory regarding the meaning of the white stone probably has to do with the ancient Roman custom of awarding white stones to the victors of athletic games.
 The winner of a contest was awarded a white stone with his name inscribed on it.
 This served as his “ticket” to a special awards banquet.
 According to this view, Jesus promises the overcomers entrance to the eternal victory celebration in heaven.
 The “new name” most likely refers to the Holy Spirit’s work of conforming believers to the holiness of Christ (see Romans 8:29; Colossians 3:10).